Strawberry almond mushroom cookies

 Instructions

-2. Mix the dry ingredients into wet in 2-3 additions.
-Keep stirring with a spatula until you form a ball of dough.
-Transfer to your working surface and knead for a minute.
+- Transfer the dough to a lightly floured working surface and knead it for a minute, making sure it’s smooth and compact.
 If the dough is sticky, add more flour.
-(The dough should be soft enough to make an indentation, but not sticky.)
+(The dough should be soft enough for you to make an indentation in it with your finger, but not sticky.)

-6. As these bake, split the smaller portion of the dough into 23 equal parts and roll each one into a log, about 6 cm (2.4 inches) long.
-Place on the baking sheet and set aside.
+- Split the remaining 1/3 portion of dough into 23 equal parts and roll each one into a log, about 2 1/2 inches (6 cm) long.
+Place them on the other baking sheet, about 1 inch (2.5 cm) apart and set it aside.

-8. Then immediately start prepping the first batch of cookies, while they are still warm (this is important!).
-Cut a circle in the bottom of each cookie and scoop out about 1 – 1 1/2 teaspoons of crumbs.
+- Immediately start prepping the first batch of cookies, while they are still warm (this is important!).
+Cut a circle in the bottom of each cookie and scoop out about 2 teaspoons of crumbs.
 Do this with all the cookies and set the crumbs aside.

-3. Continue with the rest of the cookies and place each mushroom cookie upside down on a plate.
-Chill in the fridge for 15 minutes or until you prepare the chocolate.
+- Continue with the rest of the cookies.
+Place assembled cookies on a plate upside down.
+Chill in the refrigerator for 30 minutes (or covered overnight), while you prepare the chocolate.

 Notes